 The modern organization has new expectations of IT and those expectations are exposing weakness in legacy file systems’ ability to scale.
 The cloud is well suited to meet these demands.
 However, it needs to be coupled with a cloud era file system.

 Independent scaling of performance and capacity is only one of the requirements of a cloud era file system.
-To learn about the rest, register for our webinar, “The Four Requirements of a Cloud-Era File System”.
-All pre-registrants will also get a copy of Storage Switzerland’s latest White Paper “What is a Cloud Era File System”.
+To learn about the rest, watch our webinar, “The Four Requirements of a Cloud-Era File System”.
+All registrants will also get a copy of Storage Switzerland’s White Paper “What is a Cloud Era File System”.